qualitymanifest/find-dup-values/README.md

 -e   Comma-separated list of file extensions to read from
 ```

-Alternatively, you can pass arguments by modifying `config.js`, which can be overridden by passing command line arguments.
+Alternatively, you can provide options by modifying `config.js`.
+This way you do not have to provide command line arguments, however if you do, they take precedent over `config.js`.
+Another benefit to using `config.js` is the ability to pass regular expressions for filenames to ignore.